Election board rejects Turkish opposition call for Ankara re-run

 ANKARA (Reuters) - Turkey’s opposition failed on Thursday to have the results of a local election in Ankara canceled in an attempt to salvage some victory from nationwide polls that proved a triumph for Prime Minister Tayyip Erdogan.

-Turkey’s High Election Board refused an appeal by the main opposition Republican People’s Party (CHP) for a re-run of the March 30 Ankara result on allegations of irregularities in the count.
+Turkey’s High Election Board refused an appeal by the main opposition Republican People’s Party (CHP) for cancellation of the March 30 Ankara result on allegations of irregularities in the count.

 A reversal of the Ankara result would be little more than a consolation prize for the opposition, which failed to dent Erdogan’s support nationally in a vote that became a referendum on his rule as he battles allegations of corruption.